Marvint-dev/Samba-AD/README.md

 --- Group policies can be managed by a domain administrator using the client side --- Completed!
 Clients obtain IP address by DHCP request, and the IP address from DNS Server, no manual ip config ---- Completed!

-- Fixed local admins permissionm
+- Fixed local admins permission
 - Only Domain Admins can edit active GPO's

 -Add and configure an FTP-Server